Lung cancer: History

 As evidence linking tobacco use with lung cancer mounted, various health bodies announced official positions linking the two.
-In 1962, the United Kingdom's Royal College of Physicians officially concluded that cigarette smoking causes lung cancer, prompting the United States Surgeon General to empanel an advisory committee, which deliberated in secret over nine sessions between November 1962 and December 1963.
+In 1962, the United Kingdom's Royal College of Physicians officially concluded that cigarette smoking causes lung cancer, prompting the United States Surgeon General to empanel (enroll or enlist) an advisory committee, which deliberated in secret over nine sessions between November 1962 and December 1963.
 The committee's report, published in January 1964, firmly concluded that cigarette smoking "far outweighs all other factors" in causing lung cancer.
 The report received substantial coverage in the popular press, and is widely seen as a turning point for public recognition that tobacco smoking causes lung cancer.

-The connection with radon gas was first recognized among miners in the Ore Mountains near Schneeberg, Saxony.
-Silver has been mined there since 1470, and these mines are rich in uranium, with its accompanying radium and radon gas.
-Miners developed a disproportionate amount of lung disease, eventually recognized as lung cancer in the 1870s.
-Despite this discovery, mining continued into the 1950s, due to the USSR's demand for uranium.
-Radon was confirmed as a cause of lung cancer in the 1960s.
+The connection with radon gas was first recognized among miners in Germany's Ore Mountains.
+As early as 1500, miners were noted to develop a deadly disease called "mountain sickness" ("Bergkrankheit"), identified as lung cancer by the late 19th century.
+By 1938, up to 80% of miners in affected regions died from the disease.
+In the 1950s radon and its breakdown products became established as causes of lung cancer in miners.
+Based largely on studies of miners, the International Agency for Research on Cancer classified radon as "carcinogenic to humans" in 1988.
+In 1956, a study revealed radon in Swedish residences.
+Over the following decades, high radon concentrations were found in residences across the world; by the 1980s many countries had established national radon programs to catalog and mitigate residential radon.

-The first successful pneumonectomy for lung cancer was performed in 1933.
-Palliative radiotherapy has been used since the 1940s.
-Radical radiotherapy, initially used in the 1950s, was an attempt to use larger radiation doses in patients with relatively early-stage lung cancer, but who were otherwise unfit for surgery.
-In 1997, CHART was seen as an improvement over conventional radical radiotherapy.
-With SCLC, initial attempts in the 1960s at surgical resection and radical radiotherapy were unsuccessful.
-In the 1970s, successful chemotherapy regimens were developed.
+The first successful pneumonectomy for lung cancer was performed in 1933 by Evarts Graham at Barnes Hospital in St. Louis, Missouri.
+Over the following decades, surgical development focused on sparing as much healthy lung tissue as possible, with the lobectomy surpassing the pneumectomy in frequency by the 1960s, and the wedge resection appearing in the early 1970s.
+This trend continued with the development of video-assisted thoracoscopic surgery in the 1980s, now widely performed for many lung cancer surgeries.